-'''

-If exception latch non-null ...

-'''

-- ... exception latch value written to cause register ... - ...
-PC written to EPC (exception PC) register ... - ... and processor jumps to an entry in the exception table ... - ... which contains beginning of handler.
+''' If exception latch non-null ... ... exception latch value written to cause register ... ...
+PC written to EPC (exception PC) register ... ... and processor jumps to an entry in the exception table ... '''

 Note

 • Exceptions handled in program order because exception register tested at one place in pipeline, in class ME.